spawnfest/UntitledProject/README.md

 Erlang is the T-800 terminator of programming languages, when its hit or crashes it just gets right back up.
 Lisp Flavored Erlang provides alien technology to Erlang raising the bar once again.

-This verion of TBWLE (Untitled Project) intends to demonstrate HTMX and LFE, I will continue to feed my learning back into this project as I learn new skills.
+This version of TBWLE (Untitled Project) intends to demonstrate HTMX and LFE, I will continue to feed my learning back into this project as I learn new skills.

+It would be great if people could also contribute to this project to foster a learning community around LFE and HTMX.

 ## Submitting bugs [&#x219F;](#table-of-contents)

 This project accepts bugs and features using github issues, you can lodge one <a href="https://github.com/spawnfest/UntitledProject/issues"> here </a>

 Bugs and features will be fixed when I can.
 Pull Requests, are also it accepted will make my life a lot easier.
+Github actions are configured on this repostiory, when cloning this repo, please make sure that the current tests pass.

 ## Build [&#x219F;](#table-of-contents)